Ohio to announce 1st winners of Vax-a-Million lottery

 But the same review also found that vaccination rates are still well below figures from earlier in April and March.

-More than 5.1 million people in Ohio had at least started the vaccination process as of Monday, or 44% of the state.
-About 4.5 million people are done getting vaccinated, or 38% of the state.
-Nationally, more than 164 million Americans have started the vaccination process, or about 49% of the population.
-About 131 million are fully vaccinated, or about 39%.
+More than 5.2 million people in Ohio had at least started the vaccination process as of Monday, or about 45% of the state.
+About 4.6 million people are done getting vaccinated, or 39% of the state.
+Nationally, more than 165 million Americans have started the vaccination process, or about nearly 50% of the population.
+More than 131 million are fully vaccinated, or nearly 40%.

 Vax-a-Million is open to permanent Ohio residents who have received either the one-dose Johnson & Johnson vaccine or their first part of the two-dose Pfizer or Moderna vaccination.